 Ed is a freelance journalist and a retired Pennsylvania State Constable who spoke out against the 4th amendment violations of the 2012 National Defense Authorization Act (NDAA) and the USA PATRIOT Act.
 He has served as the state coordinator for PANDA (People Against the NDAA) and as an advisor to the Solutions Institute, and on the RT4 Board since 2016.

-Rebekah Mercer (Interim Treasurer)
+Rebekah Mercer (At-Large)

-Kayvis Damptey (Communications Chair)
+Kayvis Damptey (At-Large)

 Kayvis is an Atlanta-based statistical data scientist and consultant who has volunteered with RT4 since 2013, and has a special interest in artificial intelligence and algorithmic regulation.
 Kayvis was elected to the Board in 2020.